techidaily/site-facebook/source/_posts/safeguarding-your-virtual-world-be-selective-dont-accept-everyone.md

 ## 3\.
 Access to Harmful Links

  Over the years, people have exploited Facebook to hack accounts into other people's personal space.
-Everyone is aware of[phishing and hacking scams](https://www.makeuseof.com/types-of-phishing-attack/) , and for that reason, befriending unknown people might be pretty risky.
+Everyone is aware of [phishing and hacking scams](https://www.makeuseof.com/types-of-phishing-attack/) , and for that reason, befriending unknown people might be pretty risky.

  They can send you harmful links through Messenger or post them on your timeline.
 Most people click them out of their naivety and curiosity and give their personal information to the so-called friend.